 If using harsh chemicals, always wear protective clothing and properly ventilate your space during use.

-Removing Wet Paint Spills Before They Dry
+Removing as much Wet Paint Spills Before They Dry

-For Water-Based or Latex Paint, Acrylic-Based Paint
+For Water-Based, Wet Latex & Acrylic-Based Paint

-- 1Lift the excess with a spoon, putty knife, or other flat object and put it in a can or container.
+- 1Lift the wet paint or excess wet hot water paint out of carpet with a spoon, putty knife, or other flat object and put it in a can or container.

 - 3Pour a small amount of hot water onto the area and wait a few moments.